hubblec4/Matroska-Chapters-Specs/chapters.md

 Timestamp of the start of `Chapter` with nanosecond accuracy.
 The start time stamps are equal to the chapter markers in the timeline.

+### ChapterTimeEnd
+Timestamp of the end of `Chapter` with nanosecond accuracy.
+The start time stamps are equal to the chapter markers in the timeline.